joseph-lozano/phoenix_react_template/README.md

 Run `./rename.sh` to rename your project.
 You can then remove `{:rename_project, "~> 0.1.0", only: :dev}` from your `mix.exs` file, and delete the renaming script.

+### Credits

+A lot of the CI work was taken from Felt's [Ultimate Elixir CI](https://github.com/felt/ultimate-elixir-ci).